public class Failsafe extends Object

 Failsafe.with(fallback, retryPolicy, circuitBreaker).get(supplier);

-This is equivalent to composition using the the compose
+This is equivalent to composition using the the compose method:

 Failsafe.with(fallback).compose(retryPolicy).compose(circuitBreaker).get(supplier);These result in the following internal composition when executing a

-or supplier
+runnable or supplier and

 handling its result: